How to Receive Money From Overseas Using The CommBank

 - The currency that you’re exchanging from.

-Depending on all of this, funds will normally be deposited into your bank account within two to five working days.
+Depending on all of this, funds will normally be deposited into your bank account within 2-5 working days.

 Commonwealth Bank fees for receiving money from overseas